White Monastery in Sohag: History, Architecture, and Scholarship

 How to get the White Monastery from Sohag

-From Sohag city, reaching the White Monastery (Deir al-Abyad) is straightforward, as it lies about 8 km northwest of Sohag, on the west bank of the Nile.
+From Sohag city, you can easily reach the White Monastery (Deir al-Abyad).
+It is about 8 km northwest of Sohag, on the west bank of the Nile.
 Here are the main ways to get there:

 1. By Car or Taxi